bartas2405/atlas-of-animals/README.md

 # atlas-of-animals
-This is a git lesson :)
+1. This is a git lesson :)
+2. Dodano tekst po Polsku.
+3.